RameshDM86/3.9-Introduction-to-Devops/README.md

 1.4.
 Continuous Deployment (CD): Automating the deployment process to release code changes into production more frequently.

 1.5.
 Monitoring and Feedback: Continuously monitoring applications and providing feedback for improvements.

-      Example of this can be Site reliability engineering (SRE) and their benifits
+Example of this can be Site reliability engineering (SRE)

-                 - Higher levels of application reliability and resiliency

-                 - Increased efficiency through automation

-                 - Improved customer satisfaction and retention

-                 - Driving a culture of continuous improvement

 ## 2. The Role of Automation in DevOps: